 While in Bhutan one can visit the most popular cities – Paro, Thimphu, Punakha and Phobjikha Valley.
 Hike up to Taktshang Monastery and visit the magnificent Paro Dzong in Paro.
 In Thimphu walk around the King’s Memorial Chorten.
 Explore Buddha Dordenma, Tashhicho Dzong and National Textile Museum.
 Stroll around the local market and interact with the locals.
 Explore the nesting site of the endangered Black-necked cranes in Phobjika and visit the impressive Punakha Dzong in Punakha.
 Take a bike ride or an overland tour and enjoy the Himalayan panorama from the high mountain passes of Dochula Pass and Chele La Pass.
 Learn more about Bhutanese culture and traditions by enjoying a homestay with a local family at Haa Valley, a region that has remained untouched by modern development.

-Nepal The rugged hills and mountainous terrain of Nepal makes it one of the most favorable adventure destinations in the world.
-Nepal is home to some of the world’s highest peak...
+The rugged hills and mountainous terrain of Nepal makes it one of the most favorable adventure destinations in the world.
+Nepal is home t...